exercism/docs/building/tracks/README.md

 ### Avoiding triggering unnecessary test runs

-When you merge a track PR that touches an exercise, it triggers the latest published iteration of students' solutions to be re-tested.
+When you merge a track PR that touches an exercise, it triggers _all_ the latest published iteration of students' solutions to be re-tested.
 For popular exercises, this is a _very_ expensive operation (70,000 test runs for Python Hello World as an extreme!).

 **We encourage you to try and avoid doing this unnecessarily.**